 Amended and re-Approved by the Board of Directors on March 14, 2006

-The Code of Ethics of the Society for Vascular Ultrasound is intended to set forth and promote the highest guidelines of professional and moral conduct among its members.
+The Code of Ethics of the Society for Vascular Ultrasound is intended to set forth and promote the highest standards of professional and moral conduct among members.
 It also provides a basis for guiding decision making in handling moral and/or ethical dilemmas.
 In performing their professional activities, members of the Society for Vascular Ultrasound should:

 - Act in the best interest of the health and safety of the patient.